naeljb/python/README.md

-Repository for my basic python codes and dataset
+Repository for my Python project and dataset used
+I'm using Jypyter Notebook mainly as IDE